cshimvin/speedy-eats-ms4/README.md

 - offer payment online
 - offer delivery of food to my home
 - provide decent descriptions of food items so I know what I'm ordering
+- allow me to write reviews on my experience

 ### Administrator Goals